MatthiasBart/bachelor-thesis/chapters/4-concept.typ

 = Concept

-The following introduces the abstract design of how direct P2P communication between iOS devices is tested and measured for evaluation in this thesis.
-The measurement setup should try to systematically quantify how the performance of P2P iOS connection is and how it changes under different surroundings.
+The following introduces the abstract design of how direct #gls("ptp") communication between iOS devices is tested and measured for evaluation in this thesis.
+The measurement setup should try to systematically quantify how the performance of #gls("ptp") iOS connection is and how it changes under different surroundings.
 Different approaches to solve this problem do exist, which are briefly evaluated and compared among each other.

 == Approaches